top of page

 why do Community Engagement Models Work?

-Maslow also tells us something powerful: given the right environment, support, and access to resources, every individual has the potential to thrive.
+Because they are powerful: given the right environment, support, and access to resources, every individual has the potential to thrive.
 Our role is to remove the barriers—poverty, systemic inequities, lack of access to education and healthcare, broken community ties—that keep people from reaching their full potential.

 Poverty is not just a financial issue—it is deeply interwoven with systems, relationships, and community structures.
 No single organization, school, or government entity can address these challenges alone.
 It takes a village.